in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-regions-and-availability-zones.md

 ---
 layout:     post
-title:      Regions and Availability Zones - AWS Certification
+title:      AWS Regions and Availability Zones - AWS Certification
 date:       2020-06-07 00:00:00
 summary:    Let's get a quick overview of Regions and Availability Zones from an AWS certification perspective.
 We will look at important certification questions regarding Regions and Availability Zones.
 categories:  AWS_CLOUD General